St. John's College of Liberal Arts and SciencesQueens Campus

 A limited number of teaching assistantships are available to qualified M.S. candidates.
 These positions provide a tuition remission and a stipend, and require some service to the department.
 Special fellowships such as the Minority Biomedical Research Support Program are also available to qualified master's students.
 Numerous loan and specifically-designated award programs are available, and some students may be awarded support by an individual faculty member, through that faculty member's research grants.
 For detailed information and application procedures, interested students may consult the Graduate Director about any of these assistantships or fellowships.

-As a graduate with a master’s degree in Biology from St. John’s University, you’ll be a desirable candidate for employment in research capacities at universities or corporations involved in pharmaceutical, clinical, biological, or biotechnological research.
-You’ll also be qualified for teaching or managerial positions in these settings.
+As a graduate with a master’s degree in Biology from St. John’s University, you will be a desirable candidate for employment in research capacities at universities or corporations involved in pharmaceutical, clinical, biological, or biotechnological research.
+You will also be qualified for teaching or managerial positions in these settings.